What ServiceNow’s Moveworks Acquisition Means for the Future of AI in Service Management

 Why ServiceNow acquired Moveworks: Agentic AI, Competition, and Increased Customer Spend

 ServiceNow’s announcement of this acquisition speaks to improvements in the AI capabilities within the platform.
-With Moveworks strong reputation for its AI assistant’s ability to autonomously resolve IT issues, answer HR queries and streamline enterprise search, the Moveworks acquisition will certainly improve ServiceNow’s own agentic AI and give them a leg up in delivering agentic AI functionality to their customers.
+With Moveworks strong reputation for its AI assistant’s ability to autonomously resolve IT issues, answer HR queries and streamline enterprise search, the Moveworks acquisition will certainly improve ServiceNow’s own Agentic AI and give them a leg up in delivering agentic AI functionality to their customers.

 They’ve also taken an agentic AI competitor and turned them into a key capability.
 Prospective customers who were looking at combining Moveworks with an existing or alternative enterprise service management platform may have to consider a move to ServiceNow if they want to take advantage of Moveworks AI agents.